Guide

 The light is helpful because paw fur can hide between pads and toes, especially on dark or damp paws.
 Use the LED to identify where the fur sits before the blade touches it.
 If you cannot clearly see the trimming path, change the paw angle rather than pushing forward.

-Good visibility should make the owner more conservative, not faster.
+Good visibility should make the owner more precise, not faster.
 Trim a small section, pause, and recheck the paw.
-The LED helps most when the owner treats it as a guide for careful placement instead of a reason to rush through the entire paw.
+The LED helps most when the owner treats it as a guide for careful placement.
+If the light shows hair sitting tight against skin or a mat, save that area for a slower reset or professional trim.

 Trim In Short Passes